-Product development and delivery is more complex today.
-Modern products are multifaceted and multidisciplinary, with hardware, software and various engineering approaches coming together in the name of superior customer experience.
-In our safety-and security-conscious age, they are also subject to intense standards and regulations.
+Product development and delivery is more complex today than ever before.
+Modern products are multifaceted and multidisciplinary, with hardware, software, and various engineering approaches coming together in the name of superior customer experience.
+Many industries — medical device, automotive, and aerospace and defense, for instance — also require that complex product developers adhere to rigorous safety standards and regulations.
 Companies have to work effectively and efficiently if they’re going to keep their competitive advantage.

 Despite this, many teams are still using Word and Excel to manage requirements for these very complex products.
-This means they’re missing real-time collaboration and insights, end-to-end traceability, and integration with product testing.
+This means they’re missing real-time collaboration and insights, end-to-end traceability, and integration with product testing, to say the least.

-Recent Forrester Consulting research finds that only 28 percent of companies currently employ a dedicated RM tool.
-The rest still rely on a purely documents-based approach, even though using these tools to exclusively design, manage and execute requirements presents an array of problems, including version-control issues, poor communication, inefficient collaboration and lack of coordination.
+A recent report from Engineering.com found that while 90% of design and engineering teams agreed that products had become more complex in the last five years, a mere 15% relied on a dedicated requirements management solution.
+The rest still rely on a purely documents-based approach, even though using these tools to exclusively design, manage, and execute requirements presents an array of problems, including version-control issues, poor communication, inefficient collaboration, and lack of coordination.

-Word documents hundreds of pages long, Excel spreadsheets packed with thousands of lines — sharing these ever-evolving files among multiple stakeholders and diverse teams throughout the development and testing process is cumbersome, frustrating and time-consuming.
-And with the market demanding flawless products delivered at record speeds, that kind of inefficiency is something innovators can no longer afford.
+Word documents that are hundreds of pages long, Excel spreadsheets packed with thousands of lines — sharing these ever-evolving files among multiple stakeholders and disparate teams throughout the development and testing process is cumbersome, frustrating, and time-consuming — not to mention risky.
+And with the market demanding flawless products delivered at record speeds, innovators can no longer afford that kind of inefficiency.

 Word and Excel undoubtedly serve a purpose.
-For early-phase documentation, and for coordinating small, simple projects, they remain effective tools.
-But as product development grows more complex, teams need solutions that provide purposeful collaboration, the ability to connect globally-distributed team members with social-media-style functions like “@mentions,” and that facilitate feedback capture, decisions and context for requirements under review.
+For early-phase documentation and for coordinating small, simple projects, they remain effective tools.
+But as product development grows more complex, teams need solutions that provide purposeful collaboration; connect globally-distributed team members; and accurately capture and facilitate feedback, decision making, and context for requirements under review.